 The Continuum of Processes Available to Resolve Disputes

-Alternatives to Litigation for Resolving Disputes
+Alternative Dispute Resolution for Resolving Disputes

 Before deciding on an alternative to litigation for pursuing a conflict, it is essential to understand the key differences between mediation and arbitration.
+Mediators are often chosen for their conflict resolution skills and legal knowledge, which help them facilitate discussions and guide parties toward a resolution.

 What is Arbitration?